-For the purposes of a collective assessment of impairment, loans are grouped on the basis of similar credit risk characteristics.
-Those characteristics are relevant to the estimation of future cash flows for loans by being indicative of the debtors' ability to pay all amounts due according to the contractual terms of the assets being evaluated.
-Future cash flows for loans that are collectively evaluated for impairment are estimated on the basis of the contractual cash flows of the loans in the Bank and historical loss experience for loans with similar credit risk characteristics.
-Historical loss experience is adjusted on the basis of current observable data to reflect the effects of current conditions that did not affect the period on which the historical loss experience is based and to remove the effects of conditions in the historical period that do not currently exist.
+For the purposes of a collective assessment of impairment, loans are grouped based on the type of loans.
+Future cash flows for loans that are collectively evaluated for impairment are estimated on the basis of the contractual cash flows of the loans in the Bank considering its historical loss experience (i.e. average of actual write-offs in prior years) for each type of loans and current observable data (e.g. unemployment rate) to reflect the effects of current conditions that did not affect the period on which the historical loss experience is based.
+The Bank assigned certain weight factor in the historical loss experience and current observable data.

 Consumer loans that are unsecured are fully provided for when they are contractually in arrears more than 360 days.
 All other loans are provided for when the following conditions exist: i) contractually in arrears; ii) underlying collateral has been exhausted; and iii) payment is past due.
-Where a loan is being provided for, specific provision is increased to the principal amount of the loan.
+Where a loan is being provided for, specific provision is increased to the principal amount and accrued interest of the loan.